tbbui-732/ri/docs/README.md

     - Built-in feature to comment out blocks of code like (select + gc)
 - Xcode's vim status-bar
     - Shows user key-combinations with a snippet of what they do
-- TODO: Think of more features to include

 ## Current build
 - Implement cursor movement with base hjkl keys